nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

     kubectl logs -n nginx-ingress $NIC --follow --tail=20
     ```

-    > **Detailed Explanation:**  Your JuiceShop VirtualServer is running, but the website is now offline because NGINX is trying to connect to the `juiceshop-vs k8s Service` on port `3000`.
-This is the wrong port and it fails, so NGINX has no place to send the request, and responds with the 502 error message.
+    > **Detailed Explanation:**  Your JuiceShop VirtualServer is running, but the website is now offline because NGINX is trying to connect to the `juiceshop-svc k8s Service` on port `3000`.
+This is the wrong Service port and it fails, so NGINX has no place to send the request, and responds with the 502 error message.
 NGINX `502 Bad Gateway` errors are an important sign that NGINX has `no upstreams available` to handle the request.
+When you encounter 502 errors from Nginx, first check to LOGS, then immediately beginning checking the backend upstream servers.
+It's not likely an NGINX error.

     The Ingress Logs should show `502 HTTP Response code` messages for the requests.